su1s/nhs-covid/README.md

     python nhs.py

-To run in booking mode which will perform one search and leave the browser visiable on screen:
+To run in booking mode which will perform one search and leave the browser visible on screen:

     python nhs.py --booking